Molokini And Turtle Town Morning Snorkeling Tour: What To Expect

 Next, we cruise toward Mākena’s Turtle Town, a lava-finger reef famous for frequent honu visits.
 Here, you’ll snorkel over coral gardens closer to shore.
 Turtles often rest or rise for air within view, but every encounter must be respectful.

-Note: The waterslide is not used on Molokini Crater.
+Note: The waterslide isn't used on Molokini Crater.

 Back by Lunchtime